 IL TERT is regionally based, and consists of public safety Telecommunicators and Team Leaders that can respond to an event/incident and provide dispatch services to a Public Safety Communications Center or in the field.

-The State of Illinois has strategically pre-deployed Mobile Communications Equipment to various counties throughout the state.
-Each host county is responsible for the maintenance, availability and required staffing for the Mobile Communications Equipment assigned to that county.
+The State of Illinois has strategically pre-deployed Mobile Communications Equipment to various agencies throughout the state.
+Each host agency is responsible for the maintenance, availability and required staffing for the Mobile Communications Equipment assigned to that county.
 The locations of the various Mobile Communications Equipment are listed in the State of Illinois Tactical Interoperable Communications Plan (TICP).
 Deployment of these resources are dependent upon availability based upon serviceability and priority.

 Communications resources such as equipment and personnel can be requested by any agency requiring additional resources for the coordination of pre-planned events and/or training or for response to any major incident or event that requires resources beyond those available at the local level.
 This document provides direction relative to the responsibilities of dispatch centers in the request process; the procedures for local-to-local as well as local-to-state requests and deployment processes; the tracking and accountability of resources; and the demobilization process for communications resources.

+Talk Group and Channel Resources

+Do we need to add something to cover this?

 RESPONSIBILITIES